mar-muel/artificial-self-AMLD-2020/README.md

 # Meet your Artificial Self: Generate text that sounds like you
-Welcome!
-You will find all resources, datasets, and code for the workshop here!

 This repository contains all resources for the [Applied Machine Learning Days](https://appliedmldays.org/) workshop [Meet your Artificial Self: Generate text that sounds like you](https://appliedmldays.org/workshops/meet-your-artificial-self-generate-text-that-sounds-like-you).

 In this workshop, participants are tasked to download their own chat logs and build a chat bot that generates text similar to their writing.
 As an alternative to using chat logs, we provide a number of other conversational (and non-conversational datasets) datasets in this repository.